JacktonMumo/Advanced-Data-Science/ML/README.md

 * By analyzing the rules, you can identify interesting relationships between items.
 We can look for rules with:
     1. High confidence
     2. lift greater than 3 (meaning the two items probably appaer more together)

+## Cohort Analysis
+* it focuses on understanding the behaviour of a user over time.
+It involves grouping users based on shared characterisics (eg sign up date) and also it will analyze their actions within the group.
+This helps to identify trends and patterns in user engagement, churn (user drop-off), purchase behaviour
+* in essence, cohort analysis helps to understand how a user interacts with ones products or services, while recommender systems leverage the understanding of users data to personalize user experience
+* it is an unsupervised ML, but can sometimes be combined with supervised ML
+* from cohort analysis we can answer questions like:
+    1. user behaviour(their retention rate, purchase frequency)
+    2. identifying churn points( are specific moments in a users lifecycle where they are at a heightened risk of cancelling subscriptions, stopping using a product, or otherwise disengaging from a service)
+    3. how can a company improve user engagement